 Should we give Vitamin d supplements for children?

 I want to preface by saying that I am leery about over supplementation in general.
 It seems like using Vitamin D supplements is turning into a fad of choice these days.
 It’s like vitamin C was in the 70s and 80s when Linus Pauling touted mega doses for health.
 Both he and his wife eventually died of cancer.
 Now a recent study reveals a cancer link to C. So much for the immune boosting factors of C, right? .
+What’s more insidious than health companies giving us poor health.
+Xarelto compensation plans are all over the internet and television, what’s going on people?

 This made me wonder whether they’d be publishing similar studies about vitamin D supplements for children in twenty or thirty years.
 But I quickly learned that vitamin D is another kettle of fish altogether.
 Suzanne Somers warns about vitamin D deficiencies in her newest book, Breakthrough: Eight Steps to Wellness.
 Many of the doctors she interviews warn that a vitamin D deficiency can be very detrimental on the immune system.
 For example, Dr. Bill Faloon tells us,